-- Testing the underlying data provided to the actuary and confirming that these agree to underlying records; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically, the rate of future pension increases, future investment returns, the discount rate and post-retirement mortality of the members. - Evaluating the related disclosures about the Scheme's vested benefits and promised retirement liabilities, and the risks attached to them which is included in Note 11 and 12 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's vested benefits deficit and any plan by the Crown to fund benefit payments as they fall due.
+- Testing the underlying data provided to the actuary and confirming that these agree to underlying records. - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary. - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary. - The actuarial methods and assumptions employed, specifically, the rate of future pension increases, the discount rate and pensioner mortality. - Evaluating the related disclosures about the Scheme's vested benefits and promised retirement liabilities, and the risks attached to them which is included in Note 11 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's vested benefits deficit and any plan by the Crown to fund benefit payments as they fall due.